Flurdeh/Youtube-Resources/README.md

  - [Nvidia Shadowplay](https://www.nvidia.com/nl-nl/geforce/geforce-experience/shadowplay/) `Windows` - You probably already have this on your computer if you have an Nvidia graphics card, but there aren't many options.
 You press a button and it records you whole screen.
 That's all there is to it.
  - [Mac Screen Recorder](https://support.apple.com/en-us/HT208721) `Mac` - Apples built in screen recorder, very basic but may do a good enough job for what you need.
+ - [Android](https://support.google.com/android/answer/9075928?hl=en)/[iOS](https://support.apple.com/en-us/HT207935) Screen Capture - If you're on a phone or tablet, most devices in recent years have recording software built in.

 ## Paid